 My Two Sons

 My first son, I’ll call Micah, married a wonderful woman.
 I am thrilled and overjoyed by the love, strength, and support they give each other.
 I have a second son, I’ll call Jonah, whom I adopted several years ago.
-He has been married about fourteen years, also to a wonderful woman and they have two sons.
+He has been married seventeen years, also to a wonderful woman and they have two sons and a daughter.

 The story of my two sons’ relationship is this.
 While Micah was in high school, Jonah was in junior high.
-At different times they each spontaneously helped each other when one was confronted by bullying or meanness from other kids on the school bus on the way to and from school.
+At different times they each spontaneously helped each other when one was confronted by bullies on the school bus on the way to and from school.

-Jonah had a difficult childhood and did not receive the love he should have gotten from his parents.
+Jonah’s childhood was in a home of turmoil.
 He came home with Micah many times after school.
 I fixed snacks for him and treated him like a second son when he came over.
 He and Micah called each other “Brother” since those days in high school.
 Jonah also called me, Mom.

-My husband and Jonah talked on the phone many times when I was at work on the night shift and helped him learn how to think about things, how to study and gave general fatherly advice.
+My husband talked on the phone with Jonah many times when I was at work on the night shift and helped him learn how to think about things, how to study and gave general fatherly advice.